JustTemmie/steam-presence/README.md

 the script can also fetch the reviews of any steam game - it's very epic

-if you'd like to disable this, add `"FETCH_STEAM_REVIEWS": false,` to the config file
+if you'd like to enable this, add `"FETCH_STEAM_REVIEWS": true,` to the config file

 # Add Steam Store Button